Chia-Network/chialisp-web/docs/puzzles/cats.md

 The TAIL is passed in:
 - Truths
 - A flag of whether or not our parent has been validated to be a CAT of the same type as us
-- The optional proof that our parent is a CAT of the same type as us
+- The optional proof that our parent is a CAT of the same type as me
 - The Extra Delta value
 - The conditions returned by the inner puzzle
 - An optional list of opaque parameters called the TAIL solution which is passed into the coin's solution

+Although the TAIL is powerful, it is **NOT** run every time the coin is spent.
+It is run if it is revealed in the solution.
+It is required if extra_delta is not `0` or if the lineage_proof is not present.

+The TAIL should check diligently for the following things:
+- Is the Extra Delta minting or melting any coins, and if so do I approve?
+- If this coin's parent is not a CAT of the same as me, do I approve?
+- Do I want to add any conditions?
+- Do I want to change any of the conditions returned by the inner puzzle?